andrejewski/cla/README.md

 const options = parse(tool, process.argv);
 ```

-### Type coersion and extensible type system for option arguments
+### Type coercion and extensible type system for option arguments
 Some option parsers take pride in how dumb they are, making the
 developer do all the work in the end regarding inputs.
 This is fine for simple programs, but pretending types don't exist
 just leaves the developer with the work of maintaining them internally.

 The `Type` construct is very simple but just having it makes a slew of
 concerns fall away and makes problems easier to solve.
 All `Option`
 constructs require a type, even if they do not take arguments (i.e.
 `Type.Empty`).
-Type coersion is no problem, just pass the right type to
+Type coercion is no problem, just pass the right type to
 each option.

 ```js